Richard Karn

 Richard Karn (born Richard Karn Wilson; February 17, 1956) is an American actor, author and former game show host.
 He starred as Al Borland in the ABC series Home Improvement and as Fred Peters in the Hulu series Pen15.
-He was the fifth host of Family Feud from 2002 to 2006.
+Karn was also the fourth host of Family Feud from 2002 to 2006.

 Early life

 Richard Karn Wilson was born in Seattle, Washington, on February 17, 1956.
-His father Gene was a Seabee who served in World War II.
+His father, Gene, was a Seabee who served in World War II.
 Richard graduated from Roosevelt High School and the University of Washington Professional Actor Training Program, where he was a member of Beta Theta Pi.
 Karn also gained drama experience in Scotland at the Edinburgh Festival.

-After earning his drama degree in 1979, Karn moved to New York City, where in less than one week he was hired to do a commercial for Michelob beer that was featured during Super Bowl XIV.
-When he joined the Screen Actors Guild, he was informed there was already a Richard Wilson, prompting him to drop his last name.
+After earning his drama degree in 1979, Karn moved to New York City, where in less than a week he was hired to do a commercial for Michelob beer that was featured during Super Bowl XIV.
+When Karn joined the Screen Actors Guild, he was informed there was already a Richard Wilson, prompting him to drop his surname.
+In 1985, he made his acting debut in the off-broadway play, The Other Shore, were he also co-starred with future wife Tudi Roche.

 Career

-In 1989, his wife Tudi convinced him to move to Los Angeles.
-He found a place for them to live by managing an apartment complex, catering events at a Jewish synagogue on the side.
+In 1989, Karn's wife, Tudi, convinced him to move to Los Angeles.
+Karn found a place for them to live by managing an apartment complex, catering events at a Jewish synagogue on the side.
 After receiving a traffic citation, Karn attended a traffic school and sat beside an agent who told him about casting for the new television show Home Improvement.
 The role of Al Borland had already been given to Stephen Tobolowsky, but when taping was scheduled, Tobolowsky was busy with another movie and the role had to be recast.
-Karn was a guest star in the pilot episode but became a regular cast member when the show was picked up by the network.
+Karn was a guest star in the pilot episode but became a regular cast member when the show was picked up by ABC.

 In 2002, Karn replaced Louie Anderson as the fourth individual to host the game show Family Feud.
-Karn left Family Feud in 2006 and was replaced by John O'Hurley.
+He left Family Feud in 2006 and was replaced by John O'Hurley.

 In 2002, Karn made an appearance in The Strokes' music video for "Someday", which featured segments of the band on a fictional showing of Family Feud against the band Guided by Voices.

 On October 6, 2008, Karn replaced Patrick Duffy as host of Game Show Network's Bingo America.
-Karn served as a substitute host on GSN Radio.
+He also served as a substitute host on GSN Radio.

 Karn did commercials for Orchard Supply Hardware in the 1990s.